 When it comes to education, racial disparity in student loan debt is a serious issue.
 According to Demos, 12 years after beginning college, Black women owe more than other demographics, with their student loan balances actually growing by 13% on average.

 While this institutional inequality needs to be addressed, it’s best for now to look to grants and scholarships in order for Black women to reduce education costs and limit debt.
 Here’s where to search…

-Where to find scholarships for black women
+Where to find grants and scholarships for Black women

 Scholarships can come from many different organizations, from large nonprofits to private donors.
 If you’re in need of financial assistance for school, the following sources can be great places to start your search.

 Many universities offer scholarships specifically designed for minorities and women.
-For example, Ivy-League Brown University offers scholarships just for black students.
+For example, Ivy-League Brown University offers scholarships just for Black students.